Suspects 'playing' with gun attempt to rob delivery man

-HARLEM, Manhattan (WABC) --Two men wanted for trying to rob a delivery man at gunpoint in Harlem.
+HARLEM, Manhattan (WABC) --Two men are wanted for trying to rob a delivery man at gunpoint in Harlem.

-The suspects were playing around with a gun before suddenly confronting the delivery man in a building on West 113th Street.
+The suspects were said to be playing around with a gun before suddenly confronting the delivery man in a building on West 113th Street.

-They had apparently ordered food to be delivered to the fourth floor of the building and when the 56-year-old victim showed up, he was told no one ordered from the restaurant.
+They had apparently ordered food to be delivered to the fourth floor of the building, and when the 56-year-old victim showed up, he was told no one ordered from the restaurant.

 As the victim walked back down the stairs, the second suspect stopped him, displayed a handgun and demanded money.

-He fought back, and even pulled out his cell phone at one point, and the armed men took off.
+He fought back and even pulled out his cell phone at one point, and the armed men took off.

 ----------